What is composite bonding - Dr Shayan provides advice mobile

 What are the before and after results of composite bonding?

 After undergoing composite bonding, it’s important to follow good dental hygiene practices to ensure the longevity of the treatment.
 This includes brushing and flossing regularly and avoiding hard or sticky foods that could damage the bonding material.
+If you’re considering composite bonding, it’s important to choose an experienced dentist who can explain what is composite bonding, show its results, provide personalised recommendations and achieve the best possible outcomes for you.

 Book A Free Video Consultation